Welcome to Lima, the capital and largest city with 10 million people.

 Wake up before dawn and witness the sunrise over Bolivia and the Andean mountains.
 After a warm breakfast, the group will walk down to the dock and take a boat to Puno, the largest city on Lake Titicaca.
 On the way, we will visit the floating Uros islands, learn about their unique way of life and meet the friendly families that have lived there for generations.
 The group will spend the night in a hotel near the plaza of Puno and be able to explore the towns’ many colonial churches and walking streets.

-After breakfast, you will board a private bus and drive from Puno to Chivay.
+After breakfast, you will board a private bus and drive from Puno to Arequipa.
 Along the way, you will have the chance to photograph a colony of flamingos in the altiplano region of Peru as well spot llamas, alpacas and vicuna.
-Chivay is a small town at the mouth of the Colca Canyon, the second deepest canyon in the world.
-You will stay overnight in Chivay, bathe in it’s rejuvenating hot-springs and have yet another chance to visit a town with its own unique customs and traditions.
+Relax and enjoy the incredible scenery.

-It’s time to say goodbye to Peru.
-Head to the airport for your flight to Lima and then board your flight to Miami.
+Head to the airport for your flight to Lima and then board your overnight flight to Miami.
 We hope you had an incredible time exploring this amazing country and that you have fond memories of your adventures for years to come.
 Buen viaje!

 Rustic Pathways reserves the right to change, alter, or amend the daily itinerary for this trip at any time.
 Changes can be made for various reasons including changes in flight or program schedules, changes in the schedules of various external tours incorporated in our trips, the addition of new activities into a trip, or the substitution of an old activity for a new activity.